9ntonio/OmneSoft/README.md

 - Implement proper loading states and error boundaries
 - Test with error simulation enabled
 - Use built-in validation functions for ARIA structure
+- Use client-side data filtering for custom filtering in Community Edition
+- Implement proper cleanup for custom UI components and event handlers

 **Troubleshooting:**